1. General

 • Insurance companies

 • Key suppliers - this could include hosting providers and office space.
+This article provide some useful links.

 • Commercial partners - are any key processes outsourced?